 SuperCapacitor Materials Ltd has developed new electrolytes providing capacitance values over 100 times those of conventional electrolytes.

 Our electrolytes make possible supercapacitors with greatly increased energy storage capabilities that can surpass conventional batteries.
-SuperCapacitor Materials Ltd can now supply materials and assist potential commercial partners to develop a new generation of supercapacitors.
+SuperCapacitor Materials Ltd can now assist potential commercial partners to develop a new generation of supercapacitors.

 The energy density of a supercapacitor depends on the properties and effective surface area of the electrodes and the properties of the electrolyte.